 I am truly honored to represent the hard working men and women of the Rialto Police Department.

 This past year was another very successful one for us.
 First, our PRIDE Platoon Youth Leadership Program received the James Q. Wilson Award for Excellence in Community Policing from the California Peace Officers Association.
-Next, the Department received the Motorola / Webber Seavey Award for Quality in Law Enforcement and Innovative Programs from the International Association of Chiefs of Police.
+Second, the Department received the Motorola / Webber Seavey Award for Quality in Law Enforcement and Innovative Programs from the International Association of Chiefs of Police.
+Next, the Department has been nominated for the Harvard Innovations in American Government Award for 2015.
+This award is the nations preeminent program devoted to recognizing and promoting excellence and creativity in the public sector.
 Finally, we celebrated the 30th anniversary of our Police Volunteer Program, one of the longest running volunteer programs in the country.

 We will continue to focus on reshaping the Area Command model of Community-Based Policing.
 This highly successful program is designed to encourage open communication, enhance community confidence, and streamline the delivery of police services.